Raj1815-coder/myCalculator/README.md

 This Calculator project was inspired by [Bro Code](https://www.youtube.com/@BroCodez) Here is the video of his tutorial: https://www.youtube.com/watch?v=I5kj-YsmWjM

-In addition to this, I added extra features like power On/Off button and exponent calculations as well.
+In addition to this, I added extra features like power On/Off button and exponent calculations on my own.

 ## Documentation
 A basic calculator made with HTML, CSS, and JavaScript.